harelsegev/INDXRipper/README.md

-#### Bodyfile output
+#### The bodyfile output

-Note that the bodyfile format is specific to The Sleuth Kit and is not fully documented.
-INDXRipper's bodyfile output is not entirely compatible with it.
+Note that the bodyfile format is specific to The Sleuth Kit and is not entirely documented.
+INDXRipper's bodyfile output is not fully compatible with it.

 ## Features and Details

-### Basic Features
+### Basic features
 * Applies fixups for index records and MFT records
 * Handles $INDEX_ALLOCATION and $FILE_NAME attributes in extension records
 * Full paths are reconstructed using the parent directory references from the MFT records.